What is a proforma invoice? How and when to use one for smoother transactions

-- Descriptions of goods to be sold
+- A description of the goods to be sold

 - Terms and conditions

-Follow this step-by-step guide to create a pro forma invoice for your own business.
+Follow this step-by-step guide to create a proforma invoice for your own business.

 To outline this step-by-step process in detail, we’ll use a fictional example of a textile company called “Luxury Fabrics” (seller) and a furniture company called “Falcon Furniture” (buyer).

 The first step is to jot down all the essential information related to the seller, buyer and shipment.

 Seller information should ideally include your company name, logo and contact information, such as your mailing address, phone number, email address, website and country of origin.

 If your invoices are created on the official company letterhead, your seller information may already be entered.
 Still, make sure everything is up-to-date.